Mukaba/Mukaba/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=sans+Latin&size=15&duration=6000&pause=1000&width=435&lines=Premature+optimization+is+the+root+of+all+evil;First%2C+solve+the+problem.;One+commit+at+a+time)](https://git.io/typing-svg)
 ## 👤 About Me

 Hi there, my name is K. Mukaba Jean-louis.
 I am a Web Developer and Computer Scientist alumni student at ULK / School of Science and Technology.
 My areas of interest are Software Development and Networking Security.
-Check out my [portfolio](https://jeanlouis-mukaba.000webhostapp.com) to learn more about me and my projects.
 <!-- [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=Mukaba)](https://git.io/streak-stats) -->

 <!-- -